v12technology/v12technology.github.io/starting/get_started.md

 published: true
 ---
 # Introduction
-This example processes a stream of trade events, every second printing out the three most active stocks for the previous five seconds.
+This example processes a stream of trade events, every second printing out the three most active currency pairs for the previous five seconds.
 An understanding of Java and maven is required, the example is located [here](https://github.com/v12technology/fluxtion/tree/2.10.11/examples/quickstart/lesson-1).
 ## Development process
 Building a Fluxtion application requires three steps
 1. Create a maven project with the required dependencies.